cocoaaa/cocoaaa.github.io/content/pages/about-me.md

 In a bigger scheme, I am excited about the problems regarding human perception of the world and how symbolic representation of knowledge can facilitate learning in a new domain [via knowledge transfer across various domains/modalities].
+I'm continuously exploring these questions in my research:

 1. How can intelligent agents learn with less supervision, particularly in the domain of vision and three-dimensional perception (<todo>:spatial reasonging?)